Knowledge Translation (KT) Information Service

 - Outreach to specific target systems

 - Research utilization

 - Systematic reviews

 Following is a listing of topics related to the concept of KT.
-NIDRR grantees who want to know more about any of these (or other) topics can submit a question using the KT Information Request Form.
+NIDRR grantees who want to know more about any of these (or other) topics.
 This list is not exhaustive and other topic suggestions are welcomed.

 - Evidence-based guidelines:

 - Evidence-based guidelines are systematically developed statements that are intended to assist consumers, practitioners, policymakers and other stakeholders to make informed decisions about treatment or services in specific circumstances (adapted from Institute of Medicine, 1990).